 The first involved artists visiting the albatross colony to draw and photograph eggs, chicks and adults.
-Between November 2015 and April 2016, the exhibit On Albatross Island (Exhibition opening) is showing at the Queen Victoria Museum and Art Gallery in Launceston until April 3, 2016 and will open at the Moonah Arts Centre from April -June 2016, and was finally exhibited in the IMAS gallery space.
+Between November 2015 and April 2016, the exhibit On Albatross Island (Exhibition opening) was shown at the Queen Victoria Museum and Art Gallery in Launceston, at the Moonah Arts Centre from April -June 2016, and was finally exhibited in the IMAS gallery space.

 The second activity was use of the images from the monitoring camera as part of an Expedition class.
 Students analysed these images of breeding albatross to support learning about the impacts of climate change on this and other marine species.

 Whales and dolphins – partner agency – DPIPWE, Tasmania